LehighISECourses/ISE407-Assignment-6/README.md

 There are many variations on the theme.
-One may be required to use a given number of words, to use only words of a given length (or not), to use the smallest numbers of words, etc.<ol class="enumerate" type=a><li class="li-enumerate">Using GiMPy, implement an algorithm for finding the shortest possible word ladder connecting two given words of the same length.
+One may be required to use a given number of words, to use only words of a given length (or not), to use the smallest numbers of words, etc.<ol class="enumerate" type=a><li class="li-enumerate">Using GiMPy, implement an algorithm for finding the shortest possible word ladder connecting two given words of the same length using only words of the same length as intermediates.
 You might find
 <div class="center">
 <span style="font-family:monospace">https://github.com/dwyl/english-words</span>
 </div>
-useful.</li><li class="li-enumerate">By generating random pairs of words, determine (i) a lower bound on the maximum size and (2) an estimate of the average size of a word ladder for words of different lengths.
+useful.</li><li class="li-enumerate">By generating random pairs of words of the same length, determine (i) a lower bound on the maximum size of a word ladder and (2) an estimate of the average size of a word ladder for pairs of words of different lengths.
 Can you find a pair of words of the same length for which there doesn&#X2019;t exist a word ladder?
-If running time is too long, you may limit your dictionary in some reasonable way, but only if absolutely necessary!</li><li class="li-enumerate">Make a graph of the length of time it takes to find a shortest word ladder as a function of the length of the ladder.</li><li class="li-enumerate">Modify your algorithm to produce a word letter of a specified fixed length if one exists.</li></ol></li><li class="li-enumerate">A <span style="font-style:italic">d</span>-heap is a heap in which non-leaf nodes in the tree can have up to <span style="font-style:italic">d</span> children instead of just 2. <ol class="enumerate" type=a><li class="li-enumerate">Explain how to store a <span style="font-style:italic">d</span>-heap in an array.</li><li class="li-enumerate">What is the minimum height of a <span style="font-style:italic">d</span> heap of <span style="font-style:italic">n</span> elements in terms of <span style="font-style:italic">n</span> and <span style="font-style:italic">d</span>?</li><li class="li-enumerate">Analyze the running times of the basic heap operations in terms of <span style="font-style:italic">n</span> and <span style="font-style:italic">d</span>.</li></ol></li><li class="li-enumerate">Argue that the average depth of the tree in binary search is &#X398;(lg
-<span style="font-style:italic">n</span>).
-Hint: write a recursion for the average depth a tree of size <span style="font-style:italic">n</span> and
-solve it.</li><li class="li-enumerate">Suppose a list <span style="font-style:italic">A</span> contains only integers from 0 to 2<sup><span style="font-style:italic">i</span></sup> for some
-given positive integer <span style="font-style:italic">i</span>.
+If running time is too long, you may limit your dictionary in some reasonable way.</li><li class="li-enumerate">Make a graph of the length of time it takes to find a shortest word ladder as a function of the length of the ladder.</li><li class="li-enumerate">Modify your algorithm to produce a word letter of a specified fixed length if one exists.</li></ol></li><li class="li-enumerate">A <span style="font-style:italic">d</span>-heap is a heap in which non-leaf nodes in the tree can have up to <span style="font-style:italic">d</span> children instead of just 2. <ol class="enumerate" type=a><li class="li-enumerate">Explain how to store a <span style="font-style:italic">d</span>-heap in an array.</li><li class="li-enumerate">What is the minimum height of a <span style="font-style:italic">d</span> heap of <span style="font-style:italic">n</span> elements in terms of <span style="font-style:italic">n</span> and <span style="font-style:italic">d</span>?</li><li class="li-enumerate">Analyze the running times of the basic heap operations in terms of <span style="font-style:italic">n</span> and <span style="font-style:italic">d</span>.</li></ol></li><li class="li-enumerate">Argue that the average search time in a randomly constructed binary search tree is &#X398;(lg<span style="font-style:italic">n</span>).
+Hint: write a recurrence for the average depth of a node in a randomly constructed tree of size <span style="font-style:italic">n</span>.
+The recurrence is based on the fact that when you search for a key, you either find it in the root node or you need to search either the left or the right subtrees, which are smaller, recursively.</li><li class="li-enumerate">Suppose a list <span style="font-style:italic">A</span> contains only integers from 0 to 2<sup><span style="font-style:italic">i</span></sup> for some given positive integer <span style="font-style:italic">i</span>.
 Explain how to do bissection search to find out if a given integer appears in the list using only bit operations.
 This method would be useful when <span style="font-style:italic">i</span> is very large and we cannot assume that the